 What is a circuit breaker?

-A circuit breaker is a device that stops the flow of current in an electrical circuit if a certain current level is exceeded.
+A circuit breaker is a device that stops the flow of current in an electrical circuit by opening the circuit when an overcurrent condition occurs (such as an overload or short circuit).

 Example Problem